 Firefighting Foam

-PFAS are commonly found in Class B firefighting foams, which are used commercially to put out the fire or used in fire training in the following establishments:
+PFAS are commonly found in firefighting foams, which are used to extinguish fires at establishments, such as:

 - Military installations